By Michael Holland –

 Shut Up and Listen

 I haven’t been through a management training program – for whatever reason – and I have thoughts/ideas/questions/instincts/beliefs that I need to reconcile.
-Stop talking and really listen to the question behind my question I am asking or wrestling with.
+Please stop talking and really listen to the question behind my question I am asking or wrestling with.
 Reveal the listening skills you expect me to use.

 And by the way, I can intellectually understand you may only be a step or two ahead of me in understanding the art and science of leading people because you didn’t get trained for the job either.
 But you are paid the big bucks to figure it out and teach me.
 So get on with it.